-What do we do?We put Bard College’s long dedication to the environment, science, and social change into practice to support the fair management of our shared natural resources.
-We solve problems using tools that span academic disciplines, including the natural and social sciences, humanities, and the arts.
-We conduct quantitative research in the natural and social sciences, we create art, we craft communication, we participate in policymaking and bridge academic inquiry with community need.
+We put Bard’s dedication to the environment, science, and social change into practice to support the fair management of our shared natural resources.
+We solve problems using tools that span academic disciplines.
+We conduct quantitative research in the natural and social sciences, craft communication, participate in policy making, and bridge academic inquiry with community need.
 In doing our work, we strive to shift the understanding of “environment” to include humans and the urban ecosystem.
-We recognize that real solutions to environmental issues must acknowledge the barriers that race, class, and gender inequities present to the cultural shifts required to make real change.
+And we recognize that real solutions to environmental issues must acknowledge the barriers that race, class, and gender inequities present to the cultural shifts required to make real change.

 Do you have an environmental concern that needs to be addressed?

 Follow CSLAW Director Eli Dueker on Instagram as he takes the newly outfitted mobile community science RV Anchor’s Drop on its maiden voyage across the United States.
 Air quality measurements will be taken at each stop, and every body of water encountered will be Planktoscoped.
 Stay tuned!

 Dr. Eli Dueker installing a MetOne 212-2 particle profiler at a field site atop the Andy Murphy Neighborhood Center in Midtown Kingston.
 Courtesy City of Kingston

 CSLAW Partners with City of Kingston to Monitor Air Quality